Chinese New Year Celebrations in Buenos Aires

 “Others are drawn to this area because of the variety of businesses and an interest in the rich culture of China.”

-To accommodate the growing crowds at Chinese New Year Celebrations, the principle stage for the final act is no longer in central Chinatown, or the nearby Plaza Barrancas de Belgrano, where it was originally relocated.
+To accommodate the growing crowds at Chinese New Year Celebrations, the principal stage for the final act is no longer in central Chinatown, or the nearby Plaza Barrancas de Belgrano, where it was originally relocated.

 Year of the Wood Dragon